 MTI is particularly dedicated to educational theatre, and has created special collections to meet the needs of various types of performers and audiences.
 MTI’s Broadway Junior® shows are 30- and 60-minute musicals for performance by elementary and middle school-aged performers, while MTI’s School Editions are musicals annotated for performance by high school students.

-TOM QUAINTANCE (Producing Artistic Director) is in his seventh season with Virginia Stage Company.
-At the Wells, Tom has directed Every Brilliant Thing, A Merry Little Christmas Carol, Pride and Prejudice, The Santaland Diaries, and Matilda The Musical.
+TOM QUAINTANCE (Producing Artistic Director) At the Wells, Tom has directed Every Brilliant Thing, A Merry Little Christmas Carol, Pride and Prejudice, The Santaland Diaries, and Matilda The Musical.
 Regionally Tom directed Twelfth Night at the Guthrie Theater, and as an Associate Artist at PlayMakers Repertory Company he directed An Enemy of the People, Shipwrecked!
 An Entertainment, The Life and Adventures of Nicholas Nickleby, and The Little Prince.
 As Artistic Director of Cape Fear Regional Theatre (CFRT), Tom produced over 35 plays and directed many others, including the World Premiere of Downrange: Voices from the Homefront, a play based on interviews with military spouses from Fort Bragg.
 As the founder of FreightTrain Shakespeare in Los Angeles, he earned a Drama-Logue Award for his direction of Pericles.
 Other Los Angeles credits range from King Lear to The Devil With Boobs.
 A member of the Stage Directors and Choreographers Society, Tom is a graduate of Wesleyan University (Middletown, CT) with a B.A. in Theatre and Economics, and the University of California, San Diego MFA directing program, where he was the assistant director on the original production of The Who’s Tommy.
 Tom and his wife Wallis are the proud parents of Mireille Julia and Annika Christine.

 JEFF RYDER (Managing Director) has been Managing Director of Virginia Stage Company since March 2022.
 In addition to his work at VSC, Jeff is proud to serve as the president of the board for Hampton Roads Pride.
 He is also a member of the Rotary Club of Norfolk, for which he serves as the Director of Fundraising and is a member of the Civic Leadership Institute’s Executive Class of 2025 (best class ever!).
 Prior to coming to VSC, Jeff served in several roles at Cleveland Play House from 2013 to 2022.
 Jeff holds a Master of Public Administration Degree from the Levin College at Cleveland State University and a Bachelor’s Degree from Tufts University.
 At Levin, Jeff was inducted into Nu Lambda Mu, the international honor society for the study of nonprofit management and philanthropy.
 Jeff also holds a certificate in Diversity and Inclusion for HR Professionals from Cornell University.
 He has served on the boards of the Cleveland Kids’ Book Bank, Theatre Forward, the Young Nonprofit Professionals Network of Cleveland, and the Cleveland Professional 20/30 Club.
 In Cleveland, Jeff was honored to be a part of the Cleveland Leadership Center’s Advanced Leadership Institute and the Cleveland Foundation’s Foundations for Philanthropy Program.
 Jeff has also been a stage manager at several theatres including Talespinner Children’s Theatre, Cincinnati Playhouse in the Park, and Berkshire Theatre Festival.